shiroyasha/blog-source/source/posts/2017-11-07-separating-commands-and-queries.html.md

   books.select { |book| book.copies_sold_this_year < 100 }
 end

-def give_disscount(books)
+def give_discount(books)
   books.each { |book| book.price = book.price * 0.8 }
 end
 ```

 Now, you can use the `books_for_discount` to display the list of books that will
 be affected when the button is clicked by our administrator.
 When the
-administrator decides to click on the button, we can execute `give_disscount` on
+administrator decides to click on the button, we can execute `give_discount` on
 that list of books.

 ## Generalizing the separation for a wide range of issues